Pneumonia in Elderly: Symptoms, Causes, Treatment & Prevention

 Despite the variety of ways pneumonia can impact the elderly, and the varying responses to the disease, one thing is certain: seniors have a heightened vulnerability to pneumonia.
 Therefore, it’s important that the elderly have the information they need to stay healthy, stay safe, and engage in preventative measures to help protect them from pneumonia.
 So much of this is being proactive, so use the tips above to take care of yourself and your family starting today!

-At Lakeview Terrace, you can feel assured that your elderly loved one will receive the best care and treatment.
+At Ridgeline, you can feel assured that your elderly loved one will receive the best care and treatment.
 We specialize in dealing with illnesses and how they specifically affect elderly individuals, and pride ourselves on providing efficient, top-of-the line pneumonia treatment plans for our residents.
-Contact our Community Team to learn more about pneumonia care at Lakeview Terrace.
+Contact our Community Team to learn more about pneumonia care and prevention at Ridgeline.